-Fill a container with good quality commercial potting soil.
+Fill a container with good-quality commercial potting soil.
 Be sure the container has a drainage hole in the bottom.
-Use a product with fertilizer added or mix a little time released fertilizer into the potting mix before planting.
+Use a product with fertilizer added or mix a little time-release fertilizer into the potting mix before planting.

 Plant in the center of the pot.
 If the pot is large enough, you can plant more than one sweet alyssum or you can combine the plant with other colorful annuals such as petunias, sweet potato vine, or trailing lobelia.

 Water lightly immediately after planting and then continue to water as needed; however, be careful not to overwater.
 Sweet alyssum doesn’t like wet feet.
 Water deeply and allow the potting mix to dry slightly before watering again.
 Keep in mind that containers dry out quickly during warm, dry weather.